bjss-data-academy/apache-spark-databricks/spark-sql.md

 > We can restore external data - the metadata can be recreated

 ### Delta Tables
-Delta tables are a Databricks data storage format that builds on the open-source [Parquet](https://github.com/apache/parquet-format) file formay to add:
+Delta tables are a Databricks data storage format that builds on the open-source [Parquet](https://github.com/apache/parquet-format) file format to add:

 - ACID transactions
 - Time-travel (versioned history of data at points in time)